bottlepy/bottle/apidoc/stpl.rst

 The ``%rebase base_template [kwargs]`` statement causes ``base_template`` to be rendered instead of the original template.
 The base-template then includes the original template using an empty ``%include`` statement and has access to all variables specified by ``kwargs``.
 This way it is possible to wrap a template with another template or to simulate the inheritance feature found in some other template engines.

-Lets say you have a content-templates and want to wrap it with a common HTML layout frame.
-Instead of including several header and foother templates, you can use a single base-template to render the layout frame.
+Let's say you have a content template and want to wrap it with a common HTML layout frame.
+Instead of including several header and footer templates, you can use a single base-template to render the layout frame.

 Base-template named ``layout.tpl``::